-Income eligibility is based on a household's projected annual income at the time of their loan application or application for assistance (i.e. enrollment date).
+Income eligibility is based on a household's projected annual income at the time of their loan application or application for assistance (i.e., enrollment date).
 This includes all income of adult household members, and non-employment income of minors.
 Projected annual income will be calculated by annualizing current income.
-The Bank's Certification of Zero Income form is required for each adult household member that has no income.
+Each adult household member that has no income will be certifying this information on the Household Questionnaire.